TangGM/JavaFX-Facial-Recognition-App/README.md

 I was mainly responsible for designing the application layout using SceneBuilder and coding 4 controllers including ReportController, BarchartController, PiechartController, and VisitController as well as their corresponding .fxml files.

-I also assisted in connecting the data from MySQL database.
+I also assisted in retrieving the data from MySQL database.